PolySync/oscc-joystick-commander/README.md

 ### joystick

-Joystick.c contains all of the functionality necessary to initialize and interact with the game controller.
+`joystick.c` contains all of the functionality necessary to initialize and interact with the game controller.

 ### commander